HomeLatest NewsTelecomIndia pitches $25 billion telecom component manufacturing opportunity to global industry

 Industry executives present at the summit discussed opportunities related to 5G network expansion, fibre deployment and emerging technologies that require advanced semiconductors and radio equipment.
 They said that the long-term outcomes will depend on cost competitiveness, supply chain depth and access to skilled labour.

-The Minister said the government expects the private sector to play a central role in telecom manufacturing growth and repeated the expectation that India can become a major production hub with sustained between industry and the public sector.
+The Minister said the government expects the private sector to play a central role in telecom manufacturing growth and repeated the expectation that India can become a major production hub with sustained collaboration between industry and the public sector.

 Get the day's headlines from Tech Observer straight in your inbox